Freya-Luo/santorini-web-game/justification.md

 - 1 `Player` -> (has 2 ) `Worker`
 - 1 `Worker` -> (occupies 1) `Cell`

 Basically, almost all models above follow the "has-a" modeling technique.
-With the composition design principle, it is easy to add/change multiple behaviors with dependency injection (/using getters and setters) and also reduce different models coulping.
+With the composition design principle, it is easy to add/change multiple behaviours with dependency injection (/using getters and setters) and also reduce different models coupling.

 In order to make connections between `Board`, `Player` and `Worker` and also to keep the information and status of players, a `Game` model would be helpful here.
-In fact, these logic could all be placed in `Board` class, but for the "single responsibility principle", the labor for each object should be divied into reasonable pieces.
-Then, 2 more associations added as:
+In fact, these logic could all be placed in `Board` class, but for the "single responsibility principle", the labor of each object should be divided into reasonable pieces.
+Then, 2 more associations are added:

 - 1 `Game` -> (has 2 ) `Player`
 - 1 `Game` -> (has 1) `Board`